Exscientia/abodybuilder3/README.md

 # Citation

-If this code is useful to you please cite our paper using the following bibtex entry.
+If this code is useful to you please cite our paper using the following bibtex entry,

 ```
 @article{kenlay2024abodybuilder3,